aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/index.md

 including the custom syntax defined exclusively for documenting [MOOSE] source code.

 ## MooseDocs Extensions

 Much of the capability that enables the MooseDocs system to be useful for creating documentation stems from the set of custom extensions created.
 In general, these extensions add commands, which begin with an exclamation point (!) and some number of arguments.
 Therefore, each extension contains configuration options at the extension level and each command defined as a settings that can be applied.

-\ref{moose-extensions} summarizes all of the available MooseDocs extensions and provides a link to another page that details the use and configuration of the extension as well as a list of any commands that add associated settings defined in the extension.
+[moose-extensions] summarizes all of the available MooseDocs extensions and provides a link to another page that details the use and configuration of the extension as well as a list of any commands that add associated settings defined in the extension.